-It is intended that two further Air Quality Management Areas will be declared this year; one in Carmarthen and the other in Llanelli.
+Two further Air Quality Management Areas will be declared this year; one in Carmarthen and the other in Llanelli.
 This will result in a considerable amount of resources collating the data as further evidence and producing the comprehensive reports for consideration/consultation.
+Close collaboration with colleagues in the Transport & Engineering Division Service and Planning Services will continue throughout the process.